 - Seek medical attention caused by Domestic Violence, Stalking or Sexual Assault

 - To obtain services from a domestic violence shelter or rape crisis center

 - To participate in safety, planning, or other actions to increase safety from future domestic violence, sexual assault or stalking, including seeking new housing.

 Family Definitions under Healthy Workplaces, Healthy Families law.

 Employees can take sick leave time to help care for a family member who has the allowable uses for sick leave.
 There are several family relationships that are allowed including children, parents, siblings, grandparents and grandchildren, and spouses or domestic partners.
-California recognises biological, foster, adopted, step, domestic partner’s child, and in loco parentis for child relationships.
+California recognizes biological, foster, adopted step, domestic partner’s child, and in loco parentis for child relationships.
 For parent relationships, California recognizes biological, adopted, foster, step and in loco parentis when the employee was a minor.
-Additionally legal wards and legal guardian relationships are also recognized as family.
+Additionally, legal wards and legal guardian relationships are also recognized as family.
 Only biological siblings can be used for sick leave.
 This is different from several cities so please check our guide to the city you need guidance on.
 Grandparents and Grandchildren relationships recognize biological, adopted, step and foster relationships.

 - Children: biological, adopted, step, foster, legal wards & guardians, in loco parentis, and children of domestic partners

 - Parents: biological, adopted, step, foster, and in loco parentis.

 - Grandparents: biological, adopted, step and foster